 MSG has long been subject to rumors.
 In North America, reports of “Chinese restaurant syndrome,” wherein people claim sensitivity to MSG associated with Chinese food, have circulated since the late 1960s.
-The condition, consisting of unspecific headaches, weakness, and limb numbness, however, has been scientifically disproven.[viii]
+The condition, comprising unspecific headaches, weakness, and limb numbness, however, has been disproven.[viii]
 Other than its high sodium content, MSG is safe for human consumption.

-High sodium diets are on Ghanaians minds.
-People throughout West Africa are experiencing rapid increases in non-communicable diseases and they are becoming aware of sodium due to public health campaigns.
-However, public health messages do not automatically replace existing knowledge.
-In this case, it seems that people’s prevailing understandings and experiences of White Maggi easily assimilate the sodium warnings.
+High salt diets are on Ghanaians minds.
+People throughout West Africa are experiencing rapid increases in non-communicable diseases and they are learning of sodium due to public health campaigns.
+However, public health messages do not replace existing knowledge.
+Here, people’s prevailing understandings and experiences of White Maggi easily assimilate the sodium warnings.

-Excessive craving and uncontrolled or “unnatural” consumption are culturally problematic and potentially indicative of spiritual or social disruption, hidden substances, or vulnerability.
+Excessive craving and uncontrolled or “unnatural” consumption are culturally problematic and indicative of spiritual or social disruption, hidden substances, or vulnerability.
 References to consumption in stories and everyday talk are an effective way of talking about transformations and social relationships.[ix]
-The insatiable cravings attributed to White Maggi are unnatural, suspicious, and thus associated with the secretive domains of sorcery and witchcraft.
+The insatiable cravings attributed to White Maggi are abnormal, suspicious, and associated with the secretive domains of sorcery and witchcraft.
 Social discord, envy, and interpersonal antagonism underpin these occult worlds.
-Part of White Maggi’s ambiguous status centers around concealment; no one knows exactly what it consists of and someone can place it in your food without your knowledge.
+Part of White Maggi’s ambiguous status centers on concealment; no one knows what Maggi consists of and someone can place it in your food without your knowledge.

-What about the use of White Maggi in the whiteman’s laundry?
+What about White Maggi in the whiteman’s laundry?
 I searched for “MSG and laundry.”
-By chance, I happened to find a Nigerian scientist reporting the effects of MSG on the kidneys of rats.
+By chance, I found a Nigerian scientist reporting the effects of MSG on the kidneys of rats.
 He offered the following aside:

 In Nigeria, most communities and individuals often use monosodium glutamate as a bleaching agent for the removal of stains from clothes.
 There is a growing apprehension that its excellent bleaching properties could be harmful or injurious to the tissues and organs of the body (Eweka 2007, 15).

-The White Maggi discourse is not simply a product of people’s imagination, a misplaced idea, or an “irrational” belief.
-Attending to what appears to be a random rumor or a minor conversational theme can, once probed, demonstrate a salient network of culturally and materially shaped concerns and meanings that contrast what is important and demonstrate what is at stake in people’s lives.
-In other words, common material items can be more socially complex than they seem.
-To understand the ambiguous or the new, people assemble a bricolage of rumors, associations, local theories, and official messages of how, in this case, a substance transforms one’s body or behavior and why.
-White Maggi points to more about the Nankani people’s lived experience than I initially thought.
-One should be suspicious of something that is too “sweet,” for it likely harbors malicious intent.
+The White Maggi discourse is not a product of people’s imagination, a misplaced idea, or an irrational belief.
+Attending to what appears to be a random rumor or a minor conversational theme can, once probed, show a salient network of culturally and materially shaped concerns and meanings that contrast what is important and demonstrate what is at stake in people’s lives.
+Common material items can be more complex than thought.
+To understand the ambiguous or the new, people assemble a bricolage of rumors, associations, local theories, and official messages of how a substance transforms one’s body or behavior and why.
+White Maggi points to more about the Nankani people’s lived experience than I thought.
+One should suspect something that is too “sweet,” for it likely harbors malicious intent.
 Moreover, rumors, even the most fantastic, are often closer to reality than they seem.